TheSocialDigits/thesocialdigits-jquery/README.md

  * products: The list of products id's contained in the result.
  * callback: A callback function to perform the rendering.
 It takes a single argument which is a list of dictionaries.
 Each dictionary represents the data associated with each product.
-Each key in the dictionarry corresponds to a template variable but each dictionary must have an entry named 'id' with the product id.
+Each key in the dictionary corresponds to a template variable but each dictionary must have an entry named 'id' with the product id.